 The heart's main job is to pump oxygen-rich blood to the body after it pumps oxygen-poor blood to the lungs.
 It normally does this 60 - 100 times a minute, 24 hours a day.

 The heart is made of four chambers:

 Together, the arteries and veins are referred to as the vascular system.
-Arteries carry blood away from the heart and veins carry blood back to the heart.
+In general, arteries carry blood away from the heart and veins carry blood back to the heart.

 The cardiovascular system delivers oxygen, nutrients, hormones, and other important substances to cells and organs in the body.
-It plays an important role in helping the body meet the demands of activity, exercise, and stress, and also helps maintain body temperature, among other things.
+It plays an important role in helping the body meet the demands of activity, exercise, and stress.
+It also helps maintain body temperature, among other things.

 Cardiovascular medicine refers to the branch of health care that specializes in the treatment of diseases or conditions dealing with the heart and vascular systems.